-Sam Pond, Founder and Managing Partner of Philadelphia-based law firm Pond Lehocky, joins Litify’s Chief Revenue Officer Terry Dohrmann to talk about the current revolution taking place in the legal industry.
+Sam Pond, Founder & Managing Partner of Philadelphia-based law firm Pond Lehocky Giordano, joins Litify’s Chief Revenue Officer Terry Dohrmann to talk about the current revolution taking place in the legal industry.

 Watch the entire conversation, or read the highlights below.

-Although this is a challenging time for law firms, Pond says that Pond Lehocky “is up and running and not really missing a beat,” in large part thanks to Litify.
+Although this is a challenging time for law firms, Pond says that the firm “is up and running and not really missing a beat,” in large part thanks to Litify.

 “Litify is about as relevant as we could possibly have anything be relevant, in this day and age, in regard to working remotely,” Pond says.
 “So we were lucky to get involved with Litify early on and to have it be the asset that it is.”